Self-responsibility: The real benefit

 You need it for your nervous system to be present, available, and ready for connection with another.
 Noticing, feeling, breathing for five minutes in full acceptance of everything that’s here for you—whatever your reaction.
 I don’t care if it is rage, grief, frustration, numbness.
 It’s your unique doorway to yourself.

 If you’ll do this for just three weeks you’ll experience a reduction in reactivity.
 Plus, I believe you’ll also increase the amount of Self available.
-Which brings us back to our original focus—self-responsibility.
+This brings us back to our original focus—self-responsibility.

 I know I do.